 Logging in from outside the UCL firewall§

-You will need to either use the UCL Virtual Private Network or ssh in to UCL's gateway
+You will need to either use the UCL Virtual Private Network or ssh in to UCL's Gateway system

-socrates.ucl.ac.uk first.
-From Socrates you can then ssh in to our systems.
+ssh-gateway.ucl.ac.uk first.
+From there you can then ssh in to our systems.

-Advanced: If you find you need to go via Socrates often, you can set up this jump automatically, see Single-step logins using tunnelling
+Advanced: If you find you need to go via the Gateway often, you can set up this jump automatically, see Single-step logins using tunnelling

 If you experience difficulties with your login, please make sure that you are typing your UCL user ID and your password correctly.
 If you have recently updated your password, it takes some hours to propagate to all UCL systems.

-If you still cannot get access but can access other UCL services like Socrates, please contact us on email@example.com.
+If you still cannot get access but can access other UCL services like the SSH Gateway, please contact us on email@example.com.
 Your account may have expired, or you may have gone over quota.